jcwons/github-blogs/_posts/2025-04-25-Playing with Fire: Using Remote Sensing and Cellular Automata to predict Wildfires Part 1.md

 During my PhD, I worked extensively with another ESA satellite — the Planck Surveyor — which looked away from Earth to measure cosmic radiation.
 So, this blog post will cover the struggles I faced when working with Earth-facing satellites

-Well, probably 90% of the project was spent figuring out what data is available and how to get into a shape that I can work with.
+Well, probably 90% of the project was spent figuring out what data is available and how to get it into a shape I can work with.
-Every image I downloaded seemed to arrive in a different file format, which I have not heard of until then.
-Learning new things usually goes through 3 stages which roughly go like this:
+Every image I downloaded seemed to arrive in a different file format, which I had not heard of until then.
+Learning new things usually goes through 3 stages, which roughly go like this:

 1. “Why are they using `.hdf` files and not just `.txt` files?”
 2. “Oh... `.hdf` files are actually quite handy.
 Makes sense.”
 3. “WHY is this not saved as `.hdf`?!”

 Eventually, I managed to automate the download process via Google Earth Engine, apply cloud masks, and set up the whole data collection pipeline.
-Installing heaps of libraries such as gdal, xarray, rasterio, ... .
-Once all the functions were in place to quickly download cleaned satellite images, the rest of the project was a breeze.
+Installing heaps of libraries such as gdal, xarray, rasterio, etc. Once all the functions were in place to quickly download cleaned satellite images, the rest of the project was a breeze.

 ## Remote Sensing and Spectral Indices